patrick-holden/CarPe-Diem/README.md

 A app to display a collection of cars.

 ## Description
 CarPe-Diem is an object-oriented PHP project, styled with SASS, that fetches and displays information about different cars from a MySQL database.
+The database is built and populated using a utility tool that fetches the data from an existing API.

 ## Getting Started
 Clone this repo: